 Direct Express Bus Services from Kamikōchi to Other Major Cities in Japan

 The easiest way to get out of Kamikōchi is to take an express bus to major cities in Japan.
 The services mostly leave Kamikōchi between 3 and 5 pm, allowing you ample time to enjoy all Kamikōchi has to offer.
-Please refer to Alpico Group’s website HERE, for which the bus services depart.
+Please refer to Alpico Group’s website for the bus services.

 From Kamikōchi to JR Matsumoto Station

 For those who prefer to leave Kamikōchi before 3 pm, there are direct bus services between JR Shinshimashima Station and Kamikōchi.
-From JR Shinshimashima Station, there are connecting trains that bring you to JR Matsumoto Station.
-Again, please refer to Alpico Group’s website HERE for the timetable of the services.
+From JR Shinshimashima Station, there are connecting trains to JR Matsumoto Station.
+Again, please refer to Alpico Group’s website for the bus timetable.

 Adding Hida Takayama and Furukawa to Your Itinerary

-While we omitted Hida Takayama and Hida Furukawa in the above itinerary because we are running out of time, you will undoubtedly have a great time there if you have an extra day or two to spare.
+We omitted Hida Takayama and Hida Furukawa from the above itinerary because we are running out of time.
+Direct buses are running between Kamikochi and Takayama.
+So, if you have an extra day or two to spare, make a detour to Takayama.
+You will undoubtedly have a great time in these traditional towns.

 For more information, please refer to our article on Hida Takayama and Hida Furukawa!